zeltbrennt/adventOfCode2024/README.md

 Again, starting from the end was enough to get the search space small.
 But for part 2, memoization was needed.
 Would have been easy, if not for a sneaky off-by-one-error.

+### Day 20: Race Condition

+DFS to get the distance value for each tile was possible, since the original maze had only one path. `tailrec` allowed me to write it as a recursive function without hitting stack overflow.
+For part 1 it was enough to test twice in each direction for each position, if a shortcut is created.
+I reused the solution from part 2, since this is more general, but runs really badly.
+To get all shortcuts, BFS from each position.

 [^aoc]:
 [Advent of Code][aoc] – An annual event of Christmas-oriented programming challenges started December 2015.
 Every year since then, beginning on the first day of December, a programming puzzle is published every day for